How to do Christmas dinner on a budget

 Now you've got your shopping list and recipe ideas for a cheap Christmas lunch, all you need are some funny hats, terrible dad jokes and someone throwing a wobbly.
 Merry Christmas!

-Planned the perfect Christmas dinner but still struggling to find the perfect presents?
+Planned the perfect Christmas dinner but still struggling to find the ideal presents?
 Not to worry.
 We've got a guide to the best Christmas gifts for some inspiration.

 * Prices are correct at the time of writing (using Tesco.com prices as guidelines).